wp-plugins/advanced-category-column/readme.txt

 == Changelog ==

+= 3.2.1 =

+* Interference with Wordpress Page Widgets eliminated

 = 3.2 =

-* DSS is now compressable
+* DSS is now compressible

 = 3.1 =

-* All 'Devided by Zero' errors should be eliminated
+* All 'Divided by Zero' errors should be eliminated

 = 3.0 =